giantswarm/docs/src/content/general/architecture/capi/index.md

 ##### Kube State Metrics

-Kube State Metrics (KSM) is a an upstream project that watches to the Kubernetes API and provide metrics about the state of the built-in resources.
+Kube State Metrics (KSM) is an upstream project that watches the Kubernetes API and provides metrics about the state of built-in resources.
 It is used by our monitoring service to scrape the metrics of the core components so we can be paged when something is wrong with the cluster.
-At the same time customers can scrape that metrics to create their own dashboards and alerts.
+At the same time customers can scrape these metrics to create their own dashboards and alerts.

 ##### Cert exporter